Some key points to remember were:

 The Experience of Apostleship: Suffering - II Corinthians 1:3-11

 If you were asked to summarize the experience of being a parent or an engineer or teacher in a single word, what would that word be?
-For example, if a police officer were answering this question perhaps he would say, "service"; for teachers: dedication; for sales people: perseverance.
+For example, if a police officer were answering this question perhaps he would say "service"; for teachers: "dedication"; for sales people: "stress."

 Paul is saying in this passage that, in a word, the ministry of Apostleship is: suffering.